1999-2005 BMW 3 Series sedan

 Replacing the navigation system’s radio is not something to undertake lightly.
 It requires extensive modification.
 You’ll have to fabricate a custom mounting kit – there aren’t any ready-made aftermarket kits available.
 You’ll also have to extend the wires from the wiring harness all the way to the trunk where the car’s tuner/amp module is located.
 That means running those new wires all the way through the length of the car.

 This is not a job for the average do-it-yourselfer and we don't recommend trying it.
 That said, if you HAVE tried it already, feel free to share your trials, tribulations, and successes in the comments below.
-We'd love to hear from you, and we're sure your fellow owners will be too.
+We'd love to hear from you, and we're sure your fellow owners will, too.

 Tools needed: Phillips screwdriver, panel tool, small flat blade screwdriver, utility knife